 Nuclear medicine involves putting radioactive liquids inside the body.
 These liquids can come in the form of capsules, drinks or injections.
 And can treat or diagnose cancer.

-Some types are called brachytherapy and they use radioactive metal put inside the body close to the area of the cancer.
+Whereas, brachytherapy uses radioactive metal.
+This metal is put into the body either inside or close to the cancer.

-- radioactive radium – for cancer that has spread to the bones (secondary bone cancer)
+- radium – for cancer that has spread to the bones (secondary bone cancer)

-- radioactive iodine – used for benign (non cancerous) thyroid conditions and thyroid cancer
+- iodine – used for benign (non cancerous) thyroid conditions and thyroid cancer

 The radioactive part of the liquid is called an isotope.
 It may be attached to another substance, which is designed to take the isotope into the tumour.

-Internal radiotherapy implants are radioactive metal wires, seeds, or tubes.
-They are put into your body, close to a tumour or in the area where a cancer was removed.
+Internal radiotherapy implants are radioactive metal.
+They might be wires, balls or seeds.
+They are put into your body, close to the cancer or in the area where the cancer was removed.